 So Guy, what did I learn on your recent 9 Day, solo and unsupported, JOGLE Challenge I hear you ask!

 I read a blog a while ago on Mother of all Lists about surviving divorce https://motherofalllists.com/2017/10/27/guest-list-surviving-divorce/ – I really enjoyed reading it, it struck some chords with me, particularly about my own journey.
-I thought a lot about that while I was cycling on my own and it inspired me to create my own List.
-I took up cycling in March this year, so this John O’Groats to Land’s End challenge has been a bit of a learning experience for me – I learnt a lot about cycling and myself, but it was the cycling things I wanted to share with you and hopefully give you a little smile too.
+I thought a lot about that while I was cycling on my own on this epic challenge and it inspired me to create my own List.
+I took up cycling in March this year, so this 900 plus mile John O’Groats to Land’s End challenge has been a bit of a learning experience for me – I learnt a lot about cycling and myself, but it was the cycling things I wanted to share with you and hopefully give you a little smile too.

 2. Treat multi-day rides like a job – create a routine like you have for your working life and stick to it.
 Don’t give yourself an opportunity to want to stay in the warm.